moritzWa/moritz-digital/content/blog/cas.md

 ## Development

 In their essay, Michael Nielsen and Andy Matuschak describe the difficulty for developers of Tools For Thought to prevent copy-cats.
 They give the examples of Adobe, which invested heavily in developing their products and is now copied or disrupted by cloud-based companies like Figma.
-Considering the economic drivers discussed, one can be optimistic that future CAS (or Cognitive technology using Artificial Intelligence) that leverages proprietary AI and AR technology will have fewer of those difficulties.
+Considering the economic drivers discussed, one can be optimistic that future CAS that leverages proprietary AI and AR technology will have fewer of those difficulties.

-As mentioned, many innovations we take for granted today originated out of AC research.
+As mentioned, many innovations we take for granted today originated out of AC and HCI research.
 However, to date, most of the research is intended for and was funded by military and defense agencies ([Drexler et al. 2007](https://link.springer.com/chapter/10.1007/978-3-540-73216-7_48)).
 This narrow focus might leave open a huge opportunity and an unaddressed consumer market of a growing number of knowledge workers.
 After all, the technologies developed as part of the research share the same goal of productivity improvements as the [\$102.98](https://www.prnewswire.com/news-releases/productivity-management-software-market-size-worth-102-98-billion-by-2027-grand-view-research-inc-301120852.html) Billion productivity software market.

 ## RemNote

-We can describe [RemNote](https://www.remnote.io/) as CAS.
-Its integrated Spaced Repetition System (SRS) acts as a memory augmentation exploiting the Ebbinghaus Forgetting Curve.
-Its referencing features could be described as a Cognitive technology that lets its user reference concepts and construct new ones out of building blocks of other concepts.
+We can describe [RemNote](https://www.remnote.com/) as CAS.
+Its integrated Spaced Repetition System (SRS) acts as a memory augmentation by exploiting the Ebbinghaus Forgetting Curve.
+Its referencing feature is a Cognitive Augmentation Software that lets its user reference concepts and construct new ones using other concepts as building blocks.
+Future features like  Entity recognition or ML driven SRS would be categorized as CAIS.

-Future features like the "Connection-recommendation" would be a Cognitive technology using Artificial Intelligence.
-It will be driven by an Artificial Intelligence-graph-algorithm that identifies [Structural Holes](https://en.wikipedia.org/wiki/Structural_holes) in the graph of a user's notes.

-If you are building or researching Cognition Augmentation Software (CAS), I would be happy to have a chat!
+If you are building or researching CAS or CAIS, I would be happy to have a chat!

 Lastly, if you are a talented engineer, designer, or operator interested in working on cutting-edge productivity and learning software; [We are hiring at RemNote](https://www.remnote.com/careers) and would love to hear from you!